cert-manager/website/content/en/docs/configuration/acme/dns01/_index.md

 cert-manager will check the correct DNS records exist before attempting a DNS01 challenge.
-By default cert-manager will use the recursive nameservers taken from `/etc/resolv.conf` to query for the authoritative nameserver to verify the DNS records exist.
+By default cert-manager will use the recursive nameservers taken from `/etc/resolv.conf` to query for the authoritative nameservers, which it will then query directly to verify the DNS records exist.

 If this is not desired (for example with multiple authoritative nameservers or split-horizon DNS), the cert-manager controller exposes two flags that allows